Harshit-Pal962/CodeAlpha-Task1/README.md

 # CodeAlpha-Task1
 This is our first task of Code Alpha internship.
-And our firs project is iris flower classification.
+And our first project is iris flower classification.